Last Updated on

-We’ve been making this midweek meal for a long time.
+We’ve been making this super easy and delicious midweek chicken and chorizo for a long time.
 It never disappoints.
-Just tip six ingredients into a baking dish… and bake!
-Scroll to the end of the post to watch my quick how-to video.
+Just throw chicken, chorizo, garlic, cherry tomatoes and basil into a baking dish… and bake!

-One pan baked chicken with chorizo and tomatoes is on regular rotation at our house, whatever the season.
-It’s definitely one of those recipes I’m wondering why I haven’t shared already.
+One pan baked chicken and chorizo with cherry tomatoes is on regular rotation at our house, whatever the season.

-So why haven’t I until now?
-Well, mostly it’s because I’ve always seen this particular meal as Mr. Scrummy’s domain.
+It took me a long time to post this recipe, because I’d always seen chicken & chorizo as Mr. Scrummy’s domain.
 He often asks if I’d like him to cook, cool and helpful husband that he is, and many times he serves this.

 Which means one important thing, of course… it’s been perfected over many, many ‘makes’.